-First and foremost: role-play and fantasy do not have to include elaborate costumes, props and rehearsed scenarios.
+First and foremost: role-play and fantasy do not have to include elaborate costumes, props, and rehearsed scenarios.
 Forget shopping online for hours to find the perfect replica of an 18th-century Victorian maid’s outfit with elaborate silk ruffles and free yourself from the shackles of whips and chains (although, by all means, use them later if you want).
 The definition of fantasy is simply anything that intensifies the sexual experience.
 The weather, the time of day, the location or the pacing are some simple elements that may enhance the sexual experience between you and your partner.
-So let go of any expectations about elaborate role-play that may intimidate you or stymie you from beginning.
+So let go of any expectations about elaborate role-play that may intimidate you or stymie you from the beginning.

 Start from a Place of Reassurance